nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:
 1. The _Result Display_ will show a success message with the employee's name that you have archived.
-2. Alex Yeoh's information will be removed from Employee Directory section in the _Main View_.
+2. Alex Yeoh's information will be removed from Employee Directory inside the _Main View_.

 {Screenshot}

 #### 3.11 Archiving all employees : `c-archive-all`

-Archives all employees in the Employee Directory section in the _Main View_.
+Archives all employees in the Employee Directory inside the _Main View_.

 Format: `c-archive-all`